metin/ProAngularJS-Repo/README.md

 004-bootstrap-grids: An example of different types of Bootstrap grids.

 005-javascript-angular-basics: An example of some of the Angular utility methods that complement JavaScript, such as angular.forEach, angular.extend, etc. All the functionality is embedded inside the app.run method.

+006-angular-promises-basics: Illustrates how to work with Promise objects and angular.
+The application performs a simple Ajax request to retrieve a JSON file and uses promises to handle success and error responses.

+007-sports-store: Implementation of the SportsStore application with the functionalities described on Chapter 6:
+    .
+Data is defined statically in the app-controller.js .
+Product Catalog can be filtered by Category
+    .
+Pagination available, 3 products per page

+Additionally, several functional enhancements have been performed:
+    . the $scope service is not used, data is defined as a property of the controller . files are organized according to AngularJS' best practices